AdguardTeam/KnowledgeBaseDNS/docs/private-dns/setting-up-filtering/user-rules.md

 1. You'll find several options for adding user rules.

     - The easiest way is to use the generator.
 To use it, click *Add new rule* → Enter the name of the domain you want to block or unblock → Click *Add rule*
     ![Add rule *border](https://cdn.adtidy.org/content/kb/dns/private/new_dns/userrules_step5.png)

-    - More detailed: Use the rule editor.
+    - The advanced way is to use the rule editor.
 Click *Open editor* and enter blocking rules according to [syntax](/general/dns-filtering-syntax/)

 This feature allows you to [redirect a query to another domain by replacing the contents of the DNS query](/general/dns-filtering-syntax/#dnsrewrite-modifier).